RossielCS/Private-Events/README.md

 Also, users can create events and send invitations.
 The events take place at a specific date and location.

-If you want to know more about the project, [here](https://www.theodinproject.com/courses/ruby-on-rails/lessons/associations) is the link to The Odin Project.
+If you want to know more about the project, [this](https://www.theodinproject.com/courses/ruby-on-rails/lessons/associations) is the link to The Odin Project.

+## Live Demo
+You can give it a try [here](https://obscure-harbor-97122.herokuapp.com/)!

 ## :hammer:  Built With
 - Ruby,